 Software developers can avoid the vulnerability or mitigate its ill effects in the following ways:

-Ensure that all format string functions are passed as static string which cannot be controlled by the user and that the proper number of arguments is always sent to that function.
+Ensure that all format string functions are passed as static string which cannot be controlled by the user and that the proper number of arguments is always sent to that function

-Ensure all specifiers used match the associated parameter.
+Ensure all specifiers used match the associated parameter

-Avoid format strings that will write to a memory location that is pointed to by its argument.
+Avoid format strings that will write to a memory location that is pointed to by its argument

+Where a function expects a format string, always supply one, even if it is the apparently redundant ‘write a string’.
+Don’t use a non-static text string to be output as the format string.

 6.64.6 Implications for language design and evolution